141 Main St., Vergennes, 802-877-2772

-This destination for deck dining, après-ski and live music offers more than 50 wines by the glass, 10 draft beers, upscale pub fare and farm-fresh cuisine.
+This destination for deck dining, après-ski eats and live music offers more than 50 wines by the glass, 10 draft beers and farm-fresh comfort food.

 35 School St., Stowe, 802-760-6143

 Home to one of Vermont’s largest natural wine collections, this market, bar and dinner spot pours more than 15 varietals — and several local beers — by the glass.
-Snack on curated cheese and salumi plates, and larger plates that change with the seasons.
+Snack on cheese and salumi or a larger seasonal plate.

 388 Pine St., Burlington, 802-865-2368